-A video call is a phone call using an Internet connection, sometimes called VoIP, which utilizes video to transmit a live picture of the person making the call.
-Video calls are made using a computer's webcam or other electronic devices with a video-capable camera, like a smartphone, tablet, or video-capable phone system.
+A video call is a phone call using an Internet connection, sometimes called VoIP (Voice over Internet Protocol), that utilizes video to transmit a live picture of the person making the call.
+Video calls are made using a computer's webcam or other electronic hardware devices with a video-capable camera, like a smartphone, tablet, or video-capable phone system.

 Video call on a computer

-Additional software is typically required.
-One such program is Skype, which allows for video calls, as well as normal voice calls, using an Internet connection.
+Additional software is often required.
+One such program is Skype, which allows video calls, and normal voice calls, using an Internet connection.

 Video call on a smartphone

-If they have the capacity, smartphones usually have their own built-in application for video calls that vary from brand to brand.
+If they have the capacity, smartphones have built-in application for video calls that vary from brand to brand.
 For example, you can make a FaceTime call on Apple iPhones.
 However, others may be downloaded and installed via your smartphone's app store.

 Video call on a tablet

 Tablets require an application for making video calls.
-Again, Skype is an option, as well as other downloadable apps.
-Not all tablets include a built-in camera so make sure your tablet has this feature before trying to make a video call.
+Again, Skype is an option, and other downloadable apps.
+Not all tablets include a built-in camera, so make sure your tablet has this feature before trying to make a video call.

 Video call on a video phone